oznogon/gattaibushido-public/rules/02_pilots.md

 ##### First Red and Green

-**However**, before you all leap up and grab at them, there are two specific playbooks that should be explained first: Red (the Leader) and Green (the Noob).
+**However**, before you all leap up and grab at them, there are two specific playbooks that should be explained first: Red (the Captain) and Green (the Noob).
 These playbooks have core story-structure requirements that must be considered before we go further.

-Every team needs a Leader.
+Every team needs a Captain.
 As far as the playbooks are concerned, that job is Red's.
 Red is a required role for every new game, and the player who chooses the playbook must be prepared and eager to try and lead the Team.
-Red works best when she is guided by a player that really wishes to role-play the actions (and burdens!) of leadership.
+Red works best when she is guided by a player that really wishes to role-play the actions (and burdens!) of command.

 Green, on the other hand, is not a required role for a new game, but she does have noteworthy built-in rank-based role-playing requirements.
 Green is the Noob, the most junior member on the team's roster.
 The Team will likely assign her the most demeaning of duties, and she'll often end up a scapegoat for the failures of others.
 Her player must be willing and eager to play out that complete entry-level experience, because that's what makes her truly excel in the end.